Can children have high blood pressure?

 - Excess weight or obesity

-- Race — Like African-American adults, African-American children are also at a higher risk for high blood pressure.
-Learn more about African-Americans and high blood pressure.
+- Race — Like Black adults, Black children are also at a higher risk for high blood pressure.
+Learn more about Black people and high blood pressure.